KxSystems/docs/docs/ml/automl/adv/params.md

 <i class="fab fa-github"></i> [KxSystems/automl](https://github.com/kxsystems/automl)

-The other sections of the automl documentation describe the default behaviour of the platform, where `(::)` is passed in as the parameter dictionary to `.aml.runexample`.
+The other sections of the automl documentation describe the default behaviour of the platform, where `(::)` is passed in as the parameter dictionary to `.aml.run`.
 This section will focus on how this final parameter can be modified to input changes to the default behaviour.
 There are two options for how this final parameter can be input

 1. kdb+ dictionary outlining the changes to default behaviour that are to be made
 2. The path to a flat file containing more human readable updates to the parameter set.